kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0105 Parachute operations.md

 \(3\) Except as provided in paragraph (c) and (d) of this section, within or into Class E or G airspace area unless the air traffic control facility having jurisdiction over the airspace at the first intended exit altitude is notified of the parachute operation no earlier than 24 hours before or no later than 1 hour before the parachute operation begins.

-\(b\) Each request for a parachute operation authorization or notification required under this section must be submitted to the air traffic control facility having jurisdiction over the airspace at the first intended exit altitude and must include the information prescribed by §105.15(a) of this part.
+\(b\) Each request for a parachute operation authorization or notification required under this section must be submitted to the air traffic control facility having jurisdiction over the airspace at the first intended exit altitude and must include the information prescribed by [[Volume 2/F Air traffic and general operating rules/0105 Parachute operations.md#§105.15   Information required and notice of cancellation or postponement of a parachute operation.|§105.15]](a) of this part.

 \(c\) For the purposes of paragraph (a)(3) of this section, air traffic control facilities may accept a written notification from an organization that conducts parachute operations and lists the scheduled series of parachute operations to be conducted over a stated period of time not longer than 12 calendar months.
-The notification must contain the information prescribed by §105.15(a) of this part, identify the responsible persons associated with that parachute operation, and be submitted at least 15 days, but not more than 30 days, before the parachute operation begins.
+The notification must contain the information prescribed by [[Volume 2/F Air traffic and general operating rules/0105 Parachute operations.md#§105.15   Information required and notice of cancellation or postponement of a parachute operation.|§105.15]](a) of this part, identify the responsible persons associated with that parachute operation, and be submitted at least 15 days, but not more than 30 days, before the parachute operation begins.
 The FAA may revoke the acceptance of the notification for any failure of the organization conducting the parachute operations to comply with its requirements.

 \(d\) Paragraph (a)(3) of this section does not apply to a parachute operation conducted by a member of an Armed Force within a restricted area that extends upward from the surface when that area is under the control of an Armed Force.